chauff/cse1500-web-transcripts/Lecture-3.md

 - `let` was introduced in **ES6**: **block** scope;
 - `const` was introduced in **ES6**: **block** scope, no reassignment or redeclaration (but the originally assigned element can change).

 Before **ES6** there was no **block scope**, we only had two scopes available: local and global.

-That this leads to unintuitive behavior can be seen in the following code snippets.
+Having only two scopes available results in some unexpected code behavior, which can be especially confusing for JavaScript beginners.
+Let's look at one popular example.

 Imagine we want to print out the numbers 1 to 10.
-This is easy to achieve, e.g.:
+This is easy to achieve in JavaScript, just like in any other language:

 ```javascript
 for (var i = 1; i <= 10; i++) {